PiJoules/pijoules.github.io/README.md

 # New Personal Website
 The `build` branch contains the source that uses pelican.
-The `master` branch contains the generated html.
+The `master` branch contains the generated html and is what is displayed on the github.io page.
+When developing, be sure to clone, checkout, and work on the `build` branch.

 ## Usage